anlei2014/5RBIG/README.md

 Remainder: this project has to be realized by groups of 4 students max.

-For this exam, you have to download and use the following csv file MP-5RBIG (链接到外部网站。):
+For this exam, you have to download and use the following csv file MP-5RBIG:

 Source of the dataset: P. Cortez and A. Silva.
 Using Data Mining to Predict Secondary School Student Performance.
 In A. Brito and J. Teixeira Eds., Proceedings of 5th FUture BUsiness TEChnology Conference (FUBUTEC 2008) pp. 5-12, Porto, Portugal, April, 2008, EUROSIS, ISBN 978-9077381-39-7.
-Here is a link (链接到外部网站。) to this paper.
+Here is a link to this paper.

 These data concern students from two portuguese public schools and were collected during the 2005-2006 academic year.
 We will study all the variables and their interactions, with a special focus on factors that affect student success.